List of Single-A baseball stadiums

 Jackie Robinson Ballpark, the oldest stadium in Single-A, opened in 1914.
 It is the home of the FSL's Daytona Tortugas.

 There are 29 stadiums in use by Single-A Minor League Baseball teams.
-The California League uses eight stadiums, the Carolina League uses 12, and the Florida State League (FSL) uses nine.
+The California League uses eight stadiums, the Carolina League uses twelve, and the Florida State League (FSL) uses nine.
 The oldest stadium is Jackie Robinson Ballpark (1914) in Daytona Beach, Florida, home of the FSL's Daytona Tortugas.
-The newest stadiums for the 2026 season will be Wilson Stadium and ONT Field, the respective homes of the Carolina League's Wilson Warbirds in Wilson, North Carolina, and the California League's Ontario Tower Buzzers in Ontario, California.
+The newest stadiums for the 2026 season are Wilson Ballpark and ONT Field, the respective homes of the Carolina League's Wilson Warbirds in Wilson, North Carolina, and the California League's Ontario Tower Buzzers in Ontario, California.
 One stadium was built in each of the 1910s and 1920s, three in the 1940s, one in each of the 1960s and 1980s, twelve in the 1990s, three in each of the 2000s and 2010s, and four in the 2020s.
 The highest seating capacity is 11,026 at George M. Steinbrenner Field in Tampa, Florida, where the FSL's Tampa Tarpons play.
 The lowest capacity is 2,468 at Valley Strong Ballpark in Visalia, California, where the California League's Visalia Rawhide play.